California Bed Bugs Bites Attorney

 - Tenants have a duty of care to keep their units clean and sanitary;

-- Tenants have an obligation to repair the damage they cause (including infestations of pests);
+- Tenants must repair the damage they cause (including infestations of pests);

-- Tenants have an obligation to report bed bug infestations to the landlord.
+- Tenants must report bed bug infestations to the landlord.
 This protects the tenant and all tenants in the building—landlords do NOT have to treat for bed bugs unless and until someone reports it;

-- Tenants have an obligation to cooperate with landlords regarding pest control.
+- Tenants must cooperate with landlords regarding pest control.
 (I.e., they must grant access to the property for inspection and treatment with appropriate advance notice.)

 When Can a Tenant or Hotel Guest File a Lawsuit?